-Seekers of financial independence are often working very hard to articulate their own vision of life in order to disassociate with any messages sold to them by society or sold to them for the sake of convenience.
+Seekers of creativity are often working very hard to articulate their own vision of life in order to disassociate with any messages sold to them by society or sold to them for the sake of convenience.

 Positive Disintegration is a theory I've studied closely because it offers unconventional insights into high achievement while reworking the common definition of success.

 Quick Recap: At levels one and two of this five-stage theory, common models of accomplishment and ambition are absorbed and left unexamined.
 The person forfeits any individual mission to the outside voices of others.
 At levels three, four, and five, however, the rules of achievement are re-written, tested scientifically by the self, and scrupulously redefined.
 Creative activities assist with reflection and growth as the person obtains a unique and integrated personality.

 At level three, a dynamism called the creative instinct may take over and compel someone into a life of unplanned creative activities or entrepreneurial pursuits.
 Towards the bottom of this post, I will share my personal experience with this.

 Rejecting The Tried and True For...
 Who Knows What?

 Whatever "level" we find ourselves at, honestly analyzing our driven nature is a tricky task.
 We need to sort out where our thoughts and ambitions come from.

 - What thoughts are your own?